ChrisSanchezDev/ChrisSanchezDev/README.md

-### Hi there, I'm Christopher 👋
+### Hi there, I'm Chris Sanchez 👋

-I'm a Backend-focused Computer Science student at Florida International University with a passion for building scalable systems, contributing to open-source, and exploring cloud technologies.
+Senior Computer Science student at Florida International University with a passion focused on backend development.
+Experienced in Python through practical application in open-source projects, API integration, and webhook testing.
+A dedicated and fast-learning student committed to contributing to real-world solutions.

 ---